 This year Defeat the Stigma Project has joined forces with Flatlander Ultrarunners of Chicago and Ten Junk Miles Podcast Show to run across Illinois for mental health and suicide prevention.

-Our run will be so raising funds for NAMI-Illinois.
+Our run raised funds for NAMI-Illinois.

 Please consider donating to NAMI-IL at: